This Balsamic Beef Crostini with Herbed Cheese and Arugula is the perfect appetizer for your New Year’s Eve Spread!

 The holidays are the perfect time to have a great selection of appetizer recipes on hand.
 I love to serve a variety of lighter and more filling appetizers and this recipe is definitely the latter.
 Everyone seems to love bread based appetizers because they are so hearty and honestly, who doesn’t love a slice of good french baguette?

 Bruschetta is always a crowd pleaser, but I wanted to do something a little different this year.
 These crostini are absolutely delicious and takes barely any time or effort to make.
 You can also make put these all together in advance and just add the steak right before serving!
 I love a good make ahead appetizer.
+Want a meatless version?
+Try my version with herbed cheese and marinated tomatoes.

 I used what my store calls skillet steak for these, but any thin cut steak will do (just not boxed steakumms please!)
 After a quick hour long marinade, this steak makes the perfect topping for the crostini, which already has the creamy texture of the cheese and fresh peppery taste of the arugula.
 Speaking of the arugula, if you haven’t tried it, you need to!
 This is our favorite green in our house and it is absolutely delicious.